Rally Cry (novel): Characters

 The leader of the Tugar armies.
 He is also one of the oldest warriors, and one of the few who treats Keane like a real adversary rather than just "cattle."
-He is often shunned because the Tugar thought is that cattle are not equal to Tugars.
+He is often shunned because the Tugar thought that cattle are not equal to Tugars.
 Qubata led the horde to victory at the famous battle of Orki defeating their rival horde the Merki in an epic battle.
 He guides and advises Muzta as a friend and mentor, though Muzta does not always listen.